saulthebear/dettiPOS/README.md

 * On the new order page, products can be filtered by category.
 * On the products index page, all products can be seen under their category headings
 * Products can be created and edited

-### 🔮 Coming features
-* User accounts / Security
+* User accounts
   * Two types: Admin and Cashier
-  * Cashiers will only be able to access the new orders page
+  * Cashiers are only be able to access the new orders page
   * Cashier accounts need to be approved by an admin before they can be used

-  * Prevent using the app from unfamiliar / unapproved locations
+### 🔮 Coming features
 * Overview of orders placed, filtered by time period
 * Cash up: Totaling all sales at the end of the day
   * organized by cash purchases or credit purchases